prismify-co/ko/README.md

 # Limitations

-* ko can only generate a minimal nuxt application at the moment.
+- ko can only generate a minimal nuxt application for the moment.
-* ko cannot configure projects at the moment.
+- ko cannot configure projects for the moment.
+- ko uses yarn as the package manager for the moment.

 # Roadmap

-* Support other projects like Next.js and Sapper
+- Support other projects like Next.js and Sapper
-* Support ko tasks (see About)
+- Support ko tasks (see About)
-* Support initialization of Git and Docker
+- Support initialization of Git and Docker

 # Usage

 <!-- usage -->

 ```sh-session
 $ npm install -g @prismify/ko
 $ ko COMMAND